M4NU5/Personal_Website/content/blog/DRAFTS/1_DRAFT/deploy argocd/index.md

 ## The New Host Setup

+Lets just outline how my environment has shifted.

-The physical change: Windows 11 Pro host running Hyper-V, single Ubuntu 24.04 LTS VM for K3s.
+**The physical change**: Windows 11 Pro host running Hyper-V, single Ubuntu 24.04 LTS VM for K3s.
 The practical implication is that your `kubectl` and `kubeseal` commands run on the VM over SSH, not on your local machine.
 Two things that catch you early:

-**Paste doesn't work in the Hyper-V console.** The basic session doesn't relay clipboard input.
-Fix this by SSHing in from Windows Terminal instead — full paste support, no faff:
+**Paste doesn't work in the Hyper-V console.** As part of initial setup configure SSHing into the VM just makes life easier.
+Would also recommend enfocing Cert auth only TK (Like to Blog Post or update here)

 ```bash
 # On the VM